Wendy0601/Wendy0601.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* The vice president of the club in RPI